 • Home

-• I Spy a Princess Game
+• I Spy a Princess – Toddler Sensory Activity

-I Spy a Princess Game
+I Spy a Princess – Toddler Sensory Activity

 This post may contain affiliate links.
 Read our disclosure policy.

 This first activity is a taste safe sensory play idea using chia seeds!
 If your little toddler happened to explore a little with their mouths, it would be okay.
-For this activity you’ll want to print and laminate our Disney princess scene page and our “I Spy a Disney Princess” checklist page.
+For this activity, you’ll want to print and laminate our Disney princess scene page and our “I Spy a Disney Princess” checklist page.
 Then make chia slime.

 Chia Seed Slime is one of the easiest slimes to make and the texture is so fun for toddlers!
 To make chia seed slime for your taste safe sensory play bin: